 Pupil Premium was introduced to help schools to offer additional support the children.
-It is an annual amount (£1,455 per child) paid directly to school.
-We use the money to support the education of your child in many ways, including:
+It is an annual amount (for 23/24 it is $\pounds 1,455$) paid directly to school.
+We can use the money to support the education of your child in many ways, including:

 - Additional, personalised tuition

-- Paying for school trips or clubs
+- Paying for school trips and clubs

 - Paying for school uniform